-The build-up to your baby’s due date is an exciting and special time.
-When he or she finally does arrive, it’ll be hard to find time just for you, so make sure you take the opportunity now to really look after yourself.
+Becoming parents is an exciting and special time.
+When your baby arrives you may find it difficult to adjust to being parents so make sure that you take the opportunity now to really look after yourselves.

 Healthy sleep habits can make a big difference to how you feel.